 Taken from 'The Sunrise Girl'

-Limbs and torsos bump and grind around and against me, and the stench of sweat lingers in the air like smog.
-The sway’s addictive pulse infiltrates my every pore until I’m a willing traveller into this hypnotic world.
-Digested and regurgitated into something unreal, nothing makes sense, yet, it all completely does.
-I’m feeling it.
-Bliss.
+Limbs and torsos bump and grind around and against me, the stench of sweat lingering in the air like smog.
+The addictive pulse infiltrating my every pore until I’m a willing traveller in this hypnotic world.
+Digested and regurgitated into something unreal, nothing makes sense, and yet it all completely does.
+I’m feeling it—bliss.

-He says something, but I can’t hear him, so he closes in, cupping my ear.
-‘I’ve been looking for you.’
 His voice is like mellow whisky pouring into my ears.
-Soft whiskers brush against my enflamed cheek, and a hint of alcohol wafts from his delicious mouth.
+Soft whiskers brush against my enflamed cheek, a hint of alcohol wafting from his delicious mouth.

-‘Neither did I,’ and there is truth in that.
+‘So am I,’ and there is some truth in that.

-My body betrays me and melts into him.
+My body betrays me, and I melt into him.
 We sway together, immersed in this synesthetic world drawing us closer to an inevitable climax.